greatbn/vnim/README.md

 # A Vietnamese Input Method

-A Vietnamese input method using for X-Windows using XIM.
+A Vietnamese input method for X-Windows using XIM.
+To process Vietnamese characters, it uses [viEngine](src/viEngine/README.md).

 ## Requirements

-autoconf, automake, gnome-common are required to compile.
+gnome-common are required to compile.

+    ```bash
+    sudo apt-get install gnome-common
+    ```

 ## Installation